To main content

 DSO-LEC interaction

-As Local Energy Communities (LEC) form across Europe, several potential challenges for Distribution System Operators (DSO) arise.
-Because local energy communities introduce electricity generation and flexibility potential in the distribution grid, such as rooftop solar electricity generation and charging of electric vehicles, DSOs aim to ensure that these resources are integrated in a manner that does not compromise security of supply.
+As local energy communities form across Europe, several potential challenges for distribution system operators arise.
+Because local energy communities introduce electricity generation and flexibility potential in the distribution grid, such as rooftop solar generation and charging of electric vehicles, DSOs aim to ensure that these resources are integrated in a manner that does not compromise security of supply.
 Yet, because these resources are not operated by the DSO but by the LEC, the DSOs benefit from creating incentives that align the cost-optimal operation of LECs with their own objectives.
 This is otherwise known as “incentive alignment.”
-However, this requires well-designed price signals and tailored DSO-LEC interaction frameworks.
+However, this requires well-designed price signals, flexibility mechanisms and business models, that rely on tailored DSO-LEC interaction frameworks.

 The LEC manager